 The stories in Bible add to a larger portrait of God.
 In our own lives, we get to know people by seeing how they respond in different situations; Christians believe the same is true with God.

-All of these show us the things God cares about the most, for example, seeing people put Him first, treat each other fairly, and stand up for the rights of others.
+All of these show Christians the things God cares about the most, for example, seeing people put Him first, treat each other fairly, and stand up for the rights of others.

 The fullest picture of God that Christians have is found in the New Testament, in the accounts of Jesus.
 Christians believe that Jesus was God Incarnate, or ‘God with skin on.'
 To Christians, Jesus’ words, actions, and life reveal what God thinks, feels and wishes to say.
 This is part of the reason Jesus is such an important figure in Christianity.

 People often think of the Bible as a rule book, with a list of ‘dos’ and ‘don’ts’.
-The Bible does contain a lot of teaching, alongside stories and prophecies, some of which do tell us stuff we should and shouldn’t be doing, but these are there to protect us, not designed to spoil our fun.
+The Bible does contain a lot of teaching, alongside stories and prophecies, some of which do tell Christians stuff we should and shouldn’t be doing, but these are there to protect, not designed to spoil our fun.